Dathalind/dathalind.github.io/_posts/2026-08-16-pma-lab-01-samples.md

 tags: [analysis, security, lab, pma]
 ---

 This post covers the initial static and dynamic analysis pass for the four samples in Practical Malware Analysis Lab 01: `Lab01-01.dll`, `Lab01-01.exe`, `Lab01-02.exe`, `Lab01-03.exe`, and `Lab01-04.exe`.
-The first three samples didn't turn up much worth screenshotting after the initial pass, so those sections are notes only.
-The last two samples had the most interesting behavior, so those sections include screenshots.
+The first three only required basic static and dynamic analysis to understand their capabilities.
+The last two samples had the most interesting behavior, with screenshots utilized to capture the interesting components noted.

 ## Lab01-01.dll